luispa12/Siberian-01/README.md

 * Interpolator and integer divider peripherals
 * On-chip programmable LDO to generate core voltage
 * 2 on-chip PLLs to generate USB and core clocks
-* 30 GPIO pins, 4 of which can be used as analogue inputs
+* 30 GPIO pins, 4 of which can be used as analog inputs
 * Peripherals
   ◦ 2 UARTs
   ◦ 2 SPI controllers